curl/curl/docs/libcurl/opts/CURLOPT_COOKIEFILE.md

 # DESCRIPTION

 Pass a pointer to a null-terminated string as parameter.
-It should point to the file name of your file holding cookie data to read.
+It should point to the filename of your file holding cookie data to read.
 The cookie data can be in either the old Netscape / Mozilla cookie data format or just regular HTTP headers (Set-Cookie style) dumped to a file.